InvestorActive

 Overview

 Residence is renewable for 60 months at a time, and the max consecutive absence is 180 days.
 That makes this a residence-by-application path for people who can actually spend meaningful time in Luxembourg or at least avoid disappearing for more than six months in a row.
-The structured facts do not specify a separate physical presence requirement beyond that absence cap, so the key planning number is 180 days, not a loose “split time” lifestyle assumption.
+No separate physical presence requirement has been published beyond that absence cap, so the key planning number is 180 days, not a loose “split time” lifestyle assumption.

 This route does not lead to permanent residence, and the facts do not specify years to PR or citizenship.
 Processing time is 12 weeks.
 The friction is in the paper trail and the investment approval: health insurance is required, but apostille is not, FBI background check is not, medical exam is not, and interview is not.
 The official procedure still runs in two steps: a temporary authorisation to stay before entry, then a declaration of arrival in the commune within 3 days and a residence permit application after arrival.

 This makes most sense if you already have EUR 500,000 to EUR 20 million allocated for a Luxembourg investment and want a 60-month renewable residence file with no publicly specified income test.
-It is a poor fit if you want a path that ends in PR or citizenship on a clearly stated timetable, because the structured facts do not give one.
+It is a poor fit if you want a path that ends in PR or citizenship on a clearly stated timetable, because the published requirements do not give one.

 Eligibility Requirements